AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/conversation-list.md

 For details on setting the chat avatar and nickname, see [User-defined information](user-defined-information.md).

 ## Default functions implemented in EaseConversationListFragment

+`EaseConversationListFragment` implements the conversation do not disturb mode, conversation pinning, marking a conversation read, and conversation deletion features by default.

 ### Do Not Disturb